Jimmy-Sudoku/Jimmy-Sudoku/README.md

 <br>
 [7.
 Google Trends in Canada 2023 April](https://github.com/Jimmy-Sudoku/Canada-Google-Trend-Dashboard-April-2023)
 <br>
-8. Solana Hackathon -In progress
+8. Solana Hackathon - In progress

 <br>
 Do take a look at [my dashboard](https://public.tableau.com/app/profile/jimmy5898) and do remember to follow me! :hugs: :pray: